elunna/recipes/desserts_and_treats/french opera cake.md

 For the soak:

-50 grams (1.8 ounces) caster sugar, 2 teaspoons espresso powder, 60 ml (2.1 fluid ounces) water, 2 tablespoons coffee liqueur
+50 g (1.8 oz) caster sugar, 2 tsp espresso powder, 60 ml (2.1 fluid oz) water, 2 tbsp coffee liqueur

 Combine the sugar, espresso and water in a small saucepan.